KarolS/units/README.md

 * many out-of-the-box supported units and their conversions

 * support for affine spaces

-* bindings for several Scala and Java libraries

 A quick comparison with the units of measure support in F# is [here](doc/FSHARP.md).